Kaikohe Aerodrome: Glider operations

 Gliders commonly use the airfield.
 Runway 17/35 is used for gliding operations, and use the west side of the runway.
 Powered aircraft use the other side of the runway during these operations.
-The 140 meter wide runway is split so that powered aircraft use a 60+ meter wide section, and the remainder is for the gliders.
+The 140 metre wide runway is split so that powered aircraft use a 60+ metre wide section, and the remainder is for the gliders.
 However, for an emergency landing all three runways are open.
 Gliders tend to only use the strip Thursdays and weekends.